huggingface/blog/moe.md

 ## What is Sparcity?

-Sparisty uses the idea of conditional computation.
+Sparsity uses the idea of conditional computation.
 While in dense models all the parameters are used for all the inputs, sparsity allows us to only run some parts of the whole system.

-Let’s dive deeper into Shazeer's exploration of MoE for translation.
+Let’s dive deeper into Shazeer's exploration of MoEs for translation.
 The idea of conditional computation (parts of the network are active on a per-example basis) allows one to scale the size of the model without increasing the computation, and hence, this led to thousands of experts being used in each MoE layer.

 This setup introduces some challenges.
-For example, although large batch sizes are usually better for performance, in MoEs, the batch sizes are reduced for the active experts.
-For example, if we send 10 tokens, **five tokens might end in one expert, and the other five tokens might end in five different experts, leading to uneven batch sizes and underutilization**.
+For example, although large batch sizes are usually better for performance, batch sizes in MOEs are effectively reduced as data flows through the active experts.
+For example, if our batched input consists of 10 tokens, **five tokens might end in one expert, and the other five tokens might end in five different experts, leading to uneven batch sizes and underutilization**.
 The [Making MoEs go brrr](#making-moes-go-brrr) section below will discuss other challenges and solutions.

 How can we solve this?
 A learned gating network (G) decides which experts (E) to send a part of the input: